-During the year ended December 31, 2019, the Funding Corporation utilized a selling group of 30 banks and securities dealers to sell Systemwide Debt Securities.
-The Funding Corporation's selling group distributes Systemwide Debt Securities to investors, including, but not limited to, commercial banks, states, municipalities, pension and mutual funds, insurance companies, investment companies, corporations and foreign banks and governments.
-In addition, the Funding Corporation assists the Banks with respect to a variety of asset/liability management and certain specialized funding activities.
+The Funding Corporation utilizes a selling group of banks and securities dealers to sell Systemwide Debt Securities.
+In 2020, the Banks and the Funding Corporation expanded the selling group by establishing the Leveraging Equality and Diversity (LEAD) dealer group.
+LEAD dealers are committed to increasing the representation and success of minorities in the capital markets and are minority, women, veteran, disabled veteran and American Indian tribally owned.
+As of December 31, 2020, the selling group had 38 members.
+Dealers distribute our debt to investors, including, but not limited to, commercial banks, states, municipalities, pension and mutual funds, insurance companies, investment companies, corporations and foreign banks and governments.
+In addition, the Funding Corporation assists the Banks with respect to a variety of asset/ liability management and certain specialized funding activities.

-The Funding Corporation, subject to Farm Credit Administration approval, is responsible for determining the amounts, maturities, rates of interest, and terms of each issuance of Systemwide Debt Securities and for establishing conditions of participation in the issuances of Systemwide Debt Securities by the Banks.
+The Funding Corporation, subject to Farm Credit approval, is responsible Administration determining the amounts, maturities, rates of interest, and terms of each issuance of Systemwide Debt Securities and establishing conditions of participation in the issuances of Systemwide Debt Securities by the Banks.
 In this regard, the Funding Corporation and all of the Banks have entered into the Third Amended and Restated Market Access Agreement to establish conditions for each Bank's participation in the issuance of Systemwide Debt Securities.
-For a detailed discussion of the Market Access Agreement, see "Description of Systemwide Debt Securities - Repayment Protections -Agreements Among Certain System Institutions -Third Amended and Restated Market Access Agreement" below.
+For a detailed discussion of the Market Access Agreement, see "Description of Systemwide Debt Securities - Repayment Protections - Agreements Among Certain System Institutions - Third Amended and Restated Market Access Agreement" below.